 An intranet allows you to personalize internal communication so employees only receive content that is beneficial to them.
-With Guru’s internal communication software, you can also send Knowledge Alerts to ensure employees read key updates and gather a record of who has read them.
+With Guru’s internal communication software, you can also send announcements to ensure employees read key updates and gather a record of who has read them.

 5. Streamlined onboarding

 Employees who have a great onboarding experience are more likely to stay.
 With an intranet, all the resources and information that employees need to onboard is already online.

 Rather than policing new hires and overwhelming them with information, employee onboarding software like Guru allows you to create an autonomous onboarding experience where new hires onboard at their own pace.